 Of course, all this comes at a price in the Taycan GTS, which at over $250,000, will only be suited to the few who can afford this cross between a luxury daily driver and weekend track beast.

-Riz is the founder of carloop based in Melbourne.
-He is a mechanical engineer who worked all around Australia building infrastructure for the first 7 years of his career before starting carloop.
+Riz is the founder of carloop based in Melbourne, specialising in Australian EV data, insight reports and trends.
+He is a mechanical engineer who spent the first 7 years of his career building transport infrastructure before starting carloop.
 He has a passion for cars, particularly EVs and wants to help reduce transport emissions in Australia.
 He currently drives a red Tesla Model 3.